What is an oral fibrosarcoma?

 What are the treatments for this type of tumor?

 Surgical removal is the standard method for treating fibrosarcomas.
-A CT scan of the head and neck region is generally recommended before surgery to determine the extent of disease and for surgical planning.
+A CT scan or MRI of the head and/or neck region are generally recommended before surgery to determine the extent of disease and for surgical planning.
 If lymph nodes under the chin (mandibular lymph nodes) are affected, they typically will be removed during surgery.

 Depending how invasive the tumor is, surgery may involve removing a portion of the top or lower portion of your dog’s jaw.
 Although this type of surgery sounds daunting for you and your dog, many of these tumors are painful and surgical removal provides relief.
 Most dogs respond well to this type of surgery.